TheThumbsupguy/ruby-gosu-game/README.md

 # Ruby Game

-An Asteroids style shooter
+An Asteroids style shooter.

 ## Controls

-Arrow Keys to move
+Use arrow keys to move.

 ## Objective

-Collect the randomly spawning items for points
+You have 30 seconds to collect as many items as possible.

+After 30 seconds, the game will stop and post the score.

-## Install
+## Install and Play

-You'll need ruby installed.
+You'll need <a href="http://rubyinstaller.org/downloads/">Ruby</a> and <a href="https://github.com/oneclick/rubyinstaller/wiki/Development-Kit">Development Kit</a> installed.

-Dependencies: `gem install sinatra`, `gem install ruby`
+Dependencies: `gem install sinatra`, `gem install gosu`, `gem install data_mapper`.

+Navigate to the game's directory in a terminal window.

+To start, run `ruby scorePage.rb` to start the local webserver.

+In another terminal window run, `ruby game.rb` to play the game.

+The scores are viewable at http://127.0.0.1:4567/scorePage.